preciofishbone/OmniaDocs/release-notes/28.0.0/index.rst

 .. image:: important-announcements-notification.png

-Click on the link to open the announcement in a dialog window for more information.
+Users can click on the link to open the announcement in a dialog window for more information.

 .. image:: important-announcements-dialog.png